keboola/keboola-as-code-templates/_common/out-ecommerce-bigquery/v0/src/README.md

 This is an end to end flow which is getting data from Shopify and transform them so you can use them for visualisation in your BI tool or anywhere you want.

 ## Steps to make:
-1. Setting up shopify extractor: adding credentials
+1. Setting up shopify data source: adding credentials
-2. Run orchestration
+2. Run flow

 ## Included components' configurations:

-Shopify EX -> TR1 -> TR2 -> TR3 -> WR -> ORCH
+Shopify SOURCE -> TR1 -> TR2 -> TR3 -> DESTINATION -> FLOW

-### EX: [IN-ECOMMERCE-SHOPIFY] Extractor
+### SOURCE: [IN-ECOMMERCE-SHOPIFY] Data Source

-Extractor collect data from Shopify about orders, products, inventory, and customers.
+Data Source collect data from Shopify about orders, products, inventory, and customers.

 ### TR1: [IN-ECOMMERCE-SHOPIFY] Transformation1: Prepare Input Tables

-The first transformation pre-create tables which don't have to be downloaded from extractor, but are needed for transformation, even if they don't contain any data.
+The first transformation pre-create tables which don't have to be downloaded from data source, but are needed for transformation, even if they don't contain any data.

 ### TR2: [IN-ECOMMERCE-SHOPIFY] Transformation2: Data Preparation